nazzacode/thesis--reimagining-computer-input/README.md

 _Author_: Nathan Sharp (nathansharp03@gmail.com)
 _Supervisor_: Antonio Barbalace

-Note that, 1) this thesis has received minor updates since the original submission, and 2) it is not possible to compile the pdf perfectly from the `.tex` file alone as there are many missing files: it exists for git diffs, and for those who may wish to contribute edits/commentary here.
+Note that 1) this thesis has received minor updates since the original submission, and 2) it is not possible to compile the pdf perfectly from the `.tex` file alone as there are many missing files: it exists for git diffs, and for those who may wish to contribute edits/commentary here.

 ## Feedback
 All feedback is welcome and strongly encouraged!